 If the gender pay gap isn’t in the areas above, then where is it?
 According to research discussed in The Washington Post, the statistic we’re most commonly shown — that women make 79 cents on the dollar compared to men — isn’t entirely accurate.
-This figure derives from comparing all of female earnings with all of male earnings.
-It doesn’t account for differences in age, education, years of experience, job title, state, or employer size, for example.
+This figure derives from comparing all of female earnings with a white man's earnings.
+But it doesn’t account for differences in age, education, years of experience, job title, state, or employer size, for example.

 It’s true we don't see as large of a gender pay gap when we control for workers with specific job titles.
-Yet women still lag behind their male coworkers by 7%, rather than 22%, after controlling for age, education, and years of experience, and there’s a 27% difference in total pay between men and women.
+Yet women still lag behind their male coworkers by 7 percent, rather than 22 percent, after controlling for age, education, and years of experience, and there’s a 27 percent difference in total pay between men and women.

 This can be seen as progress, perhaps, as we want to be tightening the wage gap for similar positions and experience levels.
 But it doesn’t prove that there isn’t a wage gap (because spoiler: there is), and it certainly doesn’t explain the whole picture, especially when we look at income earners in higher levels of leadership and the earned income across a worker’s career.

 How much did a woman make to a man's dollar 2017?

 What is the gender income inequality in America?

 The gender wage gap starts to widen even more when we look at “occupational segregation.”
 Occupational segregation is seen in trends when people hold what were once considered stereotypically gendered jobs, like women being nurses and men being doctors.
 The previously male-dominated jobs continue to pay more, and the traditionally female-track jobs tend to pay less to this day.